Category Archives: Teaching Tips

 Reading Strategies for ELL (English Language Learners)

 As teachers receive more and more ESL/ELLs (English Language Learners) into their classrooms, it’s important that they learn to integrate them with the rest of their student population.
 The following reading strategies will help you with the process.
-Comprehensiable instruction and opportunities for verbal interaction will motivate students to engage in learning and actively participate … Continue reading Reading Strategies for ELL (English Language Learners) »
+Comprehensible instruction and opportunities for verbal interaction will motivate students to engage in learning and actively participate … Continue reading Reading Strategies for ELL (English Language Learners) »

 5 Best Practices for Teaching Math

 Hello again, it’s Staci from Let’s Teach Something!
 I’m so excited to be back with Teacher Created Resources again.
 I’m here this time to give you a little insight on some math practices that have best worked in my classroom.
-Here are my top 5 best practices for teaching math: In & Out Tickets, Scavenger Hunts, … Continue reading 5 Best Practices for Teaching Math »
+Here are my top 5 best practices for teaching math: In & Out Tickets, Scavenger … Continue reading 5 Best Practices for Teaching Math »